 The medical industry requires uncompromising parts quality, complex surfaces, and high precision.
 So CNC machining is the best-applied method for the medical industry.
 Complex medical equipment, including X-rays monitors, surgical instruments, and MPI scanners are needed in the medical industry.

 There is simply a comparison between CNC machining vs manual machining.
-It is unreasonable to expect that manual machining will offer you a result which CNC machining provides.
+It is unreasonable to expect that manual machining will offer you the result that CNC machining provides.

 Although CNC machining has a lot of advantages, there are drawbacks to this technique.
 CNC machines actually are more expensive than manual machines though now the price associated with running the CNC machining is slowly coming down.
 And no extra skills and knowledge is required to operate CNC machining.
 It means we will lose skills and experienced personnel.
 Less labor is also required for CNC machining, which can be a reason for unemployment and decline in the engineering field.